documentationfor yFiles for HTML 3.0.0.3

 FIXED behavior for tabSizePolicy

-However, using value ADJUST_TO_LABEL, the width of the tab may grow beyond or shrink below GroupNodeStyle's tabWidth to accomodate a tab label or a tab background label.
+However, using value ADJUST_TO_LABEL, the width of the tab may grow beyond or shrink below GroupNodeStyle's tabWidth to accommodate a tab label or a tab background label.

 ADJUST_TO_LABEL behavior for tabSizePolicy